lucasabuela/my_first_nn/README.md

 From the root directory, run `pytest` in the terminal.
 To run only one test script, run `pytest tests/<test_script_name>` from root.

 ## Overview of the folders
-- `docs` brings together math notes and plots hilighting interesting properties.
+- `docs` brings together math notes and plots higlighting interesting properties.
 - `src` contains the code.
 - `tests`
 - `playground.ipynb` is the only document one should interact with once the project is finished.
 In it, one can import the objects and functions necessary to instantiate and train a classifier.